shangxiao/blog/articles/setting-up-temporal-tables-in-postgres.md

    - The previous record is "closed out" with the upper bound at the timestamp of the transaction
      - Alternatively with a bitemporal setup allow the application to specify the upper bound of `valid_time` however set the `transaction_time` as timestamp of the transaction
  - Hence all data becomes read-only with the exception of the upper bound of the current record which is allowed to be closed out.
+ - Ideally `valid_time` and `transaction_time` are read-only attributes managed by the DBMS but since that isn't a feature yet a layer as close to the DBMS as possible.

 Defining Triggers - First Attempt